MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

     ```
     When the sync process finishes, the database has been converted.

+## Next steps
 You can now begin the manage tenants of the database.
-If you do not have a multitenant deployment, there is basically no change in the way you manage a tenant compared to before the conversion.
-If you have a multitenant deployment, there are changes some fundemental changes to support the introduction of new tenant database concept, there are several new PowerShell cmdlets
+-   If you have single tenant deployment, there is basically no change in the way you manage a tenant compared with before the conversion.
+-   If you have a multitenant deployment, the distinction between the *tenant database* and *tenant* introduces a paradigm to managing your tenants. you a there are several new PowerShell cmdlets .
+We recommend that you
 that you can use the
 ## See Also
 [Microsoft Dynamics NAV Windows PowerShell Cmdlets](Microsoft-Dynamics-NAV-Windows-PowerShell-Cmdlets.md)